 1/4 heaping teaspoon each of cinnamon, nutmeg, and allspice

 3 1/2 tablespoons castor sugar

 3 1/2 tablespoons butter

-Meanwhile, melt jam and water in a pan.
+- Meanwhile, melt jam and water in a pan.
 Brush over the buns to glaze as you take them from the oven.
 Transfer to a wire rack to cool.
-Serve hot, cross, or toasted.
+Serve hot, or toast them later.

 Learn how to make 3 traditional Cape Town Easter recipes.

 Need supplies?
 Get your groceries and essentials delivered to your door with these delivery services that are operating during the lockdown.

 Use our events section for an up-to-date overview of what’s happening in the city, suburbs and dorpies.
 Join our newsletter and add us to your mobile home screen for the ultimate guide to discoveries in Cape Town.